 2. Hokusai Audio Editor

 Looking for an app to help you build and edit your own music?
 Hokusai Audio Editor has everything you need.
 It’s been around for a number of years now and has undergone a lot of improvement and expansion.
-It’s designed to work perfectly on iOS devices such as iPhone, iPad and iPod Touch.
+It’s designed to work perfectly on iOS devices such as iPhone, iPad, and iPod Touch.
 Its features include multi-track audio editing, meaning you can edit multiple tracks side-by-side, and even mix them together.
-Some of the editing options available include fade in/out, reverse time and normalizing volume levels.
+Some of the editing options available include fade in/out, reverse time, and normalizing volume levels.

-When you’re satisfied with the results and want to share it with your friends, fans and even record companies, you can export the file to Wave or MP4 format.
-You can even upload it to the cloud, send it to another device, or transfer it to your computer by a cable.
+When you’re satisfied with the results and want to share them with your friends, fans, and even record companies, you can export the file to Wave or MP4 format.
+You can even upload it to the cloud, send it to another device, or transfer it to your computer by cable.
 If you’re looking for even more editing features, you can upgrade in-app.
 This will give you access to presets, grain synthesis, time-stretching, echo, reverb, distortion, to name just a few.
 This app has been lauded for its ease of use, and how intuitive the usual touch screen tricks enable you to interact with the editing process.
 Great for those looking for a hands-on feel, with a bundle of features to boot.

 The true OG in terms of iOS audio editing and music composition!
 This free app has long been a mainstay of Apple products, and with good reason.
 Probably the best iOS app for music composition across a number of touch instruments.
-Recent upgrades mean GarageBand now has much to offer budding DJs – with new feature Live Loops and Remix FX.
+Recent upgrades mean GarageBand now has much to offer budding DJs – with new features Live Loops and Remix FX.
 While the app comes with a number of Touch Instruments such as keyboard, guitars, and drums, you can also use the new Sound Library to download more instruments for no extra charge.

 With professional mixing editing effects, this would be great for anyone wanting to try their hand at DJing.
 And with the integrated notebook, you can keep a note of your thoughts and ideas in your songs.
-And with the ability to upload straight to Facebook or Youtube (provided you also have iMovie), what’s to stop you sharing your creative genius with the world?!
+And with the ability to upload straight to Facebook or Youtube (provided you also have iMovie), what’s to stop you from sharing your creative genius with the world?!
 Additionally, you can upload your compositions to the cloud, meaning you can access it across all your devices.
-And any composition you create can also be used as a custom ringtone or alert for your iPad, iPhone or iPod Touch.
+And any composition you create can also be used as a custom ringtone or alert for your iPad, iPhone, or iPod Touch.

 4. Auria Pro – Music Production

 For the audio editor looking for something professional-grade, look no further.
 Auria Pro is a highly advanced audio editing tool for the iPad.
-There has been considerable hype around this app, from industry professionals such as David Kahne (producer and engineer for Paul McCartney and Regina Spektor, to name just a couple), Computer Music Magazine and Recording Magazine.
+There has been considerable hype around this app, from industry professionals such as David Kahne (producer and engineer for Paul McCartney and Regina Spektor, to name just a couple), Computer Music Magazine, and Recording Magazine.
 The first Digital Audio Workstation to be built for iPad, the interface is something to behold – with the mass of dials and buttons, it resembles the kind of tech you find in professional recording studios.
 Unsurprisingly, there is a considerable price tag on this app, but if the aforementioned apps just wouldn’t cut it for you, surely this will.

-The app comes with a free downloadable 4GB sample library, unlimited audio and MIDI tracks, real-time audio warping, a piano roll editor and comprehensive MIDI processing functions.
+The app comes with a free downloadable 4GB sample library, unlimited audio and MIDI tracks, real-time audio warping, a piano roll editor, and comprehensive MIDI processing functions.
 For importing and exporting audio files, the app allows you to transfer complete sessions to other DAWs such as Logic, Pro Tools, Nuendo, and others.
-And when it comes to sharing your edited files, Auria Pro includes DropBox Audiobus, SoundCloud and Audio Copy/Paste support.
+And when it comes to sharing your edited files, Auria Pro includes DropBox Audiobus, SoundCloud, and Audio Copy/Paste support.
 The list just goes on.
 Honestly, if the Auria Pro doesn’t have an audio editing feature you’re looking for, I expect no other app would.
 This is truly the ‘Holy Grail’ of audio editing apps at the moment.